The World’s Worst Humanitarian Crisis

 Food Parcel Project

-This project allows us to assist in the cost of medicine for patients who are most in need, long or short term.
-We help them to maintain their health with desperately needed medication so they can be around to look after their families.
+Our Healthcare project allows us to assist in the cost of medicine and treatment for patients who are most in need.